reaper0146/plata/README.md

 ## Plata Ethereum Blockchain DApp

 This is an Ethereum-based DApp using IPFS.
-With this application users are able to sell and buy data using "ether".
-Data itself is stored on the InterPlanetary File Server (IPFS), a decentralized cloud storage platform.This application also requires the user to use the extenstion Metamask; one can download this extension at that the following site: https://metamask.io/
+With this application users are able to sell and buy files (can be data files) using "ether".
+The file is stored on the InterPlanetary File Server (IPFS), a decentralized cloud storage platform.
+This application also requires the user to use the extenstion Metamask; one can download this extension at that the following site: https://metamask.io/

 ## For local development of frontend execute the following code: